Reynolds' RBI single in 10th lifts Bears past Raiders - Orange Leader

 LUMBERTON – The Little Cypress-Mauriceville Bears notched an important 3-2 victory in 10 grueling innings Friday night over the Lumberton Raiders in District 22-4A play at Raiders Field as Dean Reynolds drove in Zack McNeil with the game-winning single in the top of the 10th.

-The Bears (10-12, 4-3) received eight solid innings of pitching from Reid Peco, who also had four strikeouts with his defense making strong plays behind him.
+The Bears (10-12, 4-3) received six solid innings of pitching from Reid Peco, who also had two strikeouts with his defense making strong plays behind him.
+Jody Ray tossed four innings and had three strikeouts.

 Peco and Anthony Bandiero had two hits apiece to lead the Bear attack.
 Reynolds drove in a pair of runs while Bandiero drove in the other.
+McNeil and Austin Nichols also added hits.

 Carson Rea had three hits for the Raiders (13-6-1, 3-4) while Kaleb Koch had two hits and drove in both of their runs as Lumberton finished with 10 hits.